Pure Raw Honey

 • put a small amount of honey on a paper towel and fold it.
 Pure honey will not seep through to the other side like water.

 The bottom line for ensuring you're getting quality honey is to get to know your source.
 Its best to buy honey from a real farmer that is transparent and open to discuss his honey production methods.
-Check out our full line of honey shop Farmer's Market.

 Pure raw honey benefits, risks, and uses